OscarOrt/Met_zebrafish_germline/README.txt

-Analysis code for the Methylation in Zebrafish Germline code
+Analysis code for the Methylation in Zebrafish Germline project

 This repository is intended to provide the code used for the bioinformatic analysis for the project Zebrafish preserve germline epigenetic memory globally but demethylate and amplify sex-linked rDNA during feminisation.